 This unit is about finding the areas of triangles, and parallelograms, using what students already know about the areas of rectangle.
-Students will practice multiplication and division strategies as they calculate areas.
-The ideas are extended to finding the volumes of cuboids (rectangular prisms)
+Students will apply multiplication and division strategies as they calculate areas.
+The ideas are extended to finding the volumes of cuboids (rectangular prisms).

 - Recognise that two identical triangles can be partitioned and joined to make a rectangle.

 - Recognise that a triangle has half the area of a rectangle with the same base and height lengths.

 - Apply the rule ‘area of triangle equals half base times height’.